itsgalo/officeca-space/README.md

 # officeca.space

-A collection of toys and utilities for web-based architectural visualizations.
+A repository for web-based architectural visualization toys and instruments.